api-platform/docs/core/performance.md

             vary: ['Content-Type', 'Authorization', 'Origin']
 ```

-Support for reverse proxies other than Varnish can easily be added by implementing the `ApiPlatform\HttpCache\PurgerInterface`.
+Support for reverse proxies other than Varnish can be added by implementing the `ApiPlatform\HttpCache\PurgerInterface`.
 Two purgers are available, the http tags (`api_platform.http_cache.purger.varnish.ban`) or the surrogate key implementation
 (`api_platform.http_cache.purger.varnish.xkey`).
 You can specify the implementation using the `purger` configuration node,
 for example to use the xkey implementation: